Skip to content

 assert (

-s not in df
+s not in prepared

 for s in ["factor", "conv_factor", "reference_conv_factor"]